microsoft/vscode-hydrate/vsc-extension-quickstart.md

 * Press `F5` to open a new window with your extension loaded.
 * Click the Kubernetes icon in the sidebar to open the Kubernetes extension.
 Once the clusters load, right-clicking a cluster will display an option to `Hydrate Cluster`.
+* Clicking `Hydrate Cluster` will generate a `component.yaml` file in the same directory as the Hydrate clone.
+Check the debug console for output from the `Hydrate` module and for any error messages.
 * Set breakpoints in your code inside `src/extension.ts` to debug your extension.
 * Find output from your extension in the debug console.